 5. Spruce up your desk with a cute terrarium

 If you require something small to spruce up a desk or cheer up a home office window sill, look no further than a terrarium; the perfect home for small succulents.
+Use our step by step guide to find out how to make this terrarium.

 If you're blessed with high ceilings, choose plant life that makes the most of it.
 You can afford to pick taller, more dramatic species or equally eye-catching trailing varieties without fear of them swamping the room.